ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-19-powershell-modules-central-share-with-community-what-powershell-modules-are-you-using.md

 ## How to contribute?

 Just fork the repository, add the information and send a pull request (PR).
 I will merge it once everything is OK.
-For new modules please use the <a href="https://github.com/ClaudioESSilva/PowerShellModulesCentral/blob/master/.github/template.md" target="_blank">template available here</a>.
+For new modules please use the [template available here](https://github.com/ClaudioESSilva/PowerShellModulesCentral/blob/master/.github/template.md).
 If you find that module already exists, you just need to add your URLs and any other information to be updated, tags that you think may be useful, add something to description, etc.

 If you use a module that doesn't have a blog post and/or videos yet, you can submit a PR anyway so all of the community can know that it exists and maybe someone will write about it!

 ## Follow up

-Follow the repository news by clicking on "Watch" button and/or follow <a href="https://twitter.com/psmcentral" target="_blank">@psmcentral</a> Twitter account.
+Follow the repository news by clicking on "Watch" button and/or follow [@psmcentral](https://twitter.com/psmcentral) Twitter account.

 Feel free to share this blog post!
 The more people we reach, the better!